501 STUDENT ATTENDANCE

 As part of the Wapello Community School District's records, the daily attendance of each student shall be recorded and maintained on file with the permanent records of the Board Secretary.

-It shall be the responsibility of the principals to ensure that such reports are filed with the board Secretary, the custodian of school records.
+It shall be the responsibility of the principals to ensure that such reports are filed with the board secretary or their designee as the custodian of district records.

 Legal Reference: Iowa Code §§ 294.4; 299 (1993).